 Piles against piles, ’gainst eagles eagles fly.

 ‘Wars more than civil’ (Bella . . . plus quam civilia) draws attention immediately to the contradiction inherent in the idea of a war between citizens, a war therefore against civility itself.
 Rome stabs the sword ‘in her own bowels’; or as another translation from 1614 more powerfully has it, the Roman’s ‘conquering hand enrag’d rebounds / On his owne bowels with deepe wounds’.
-‘Kindred hosts’, who should be welcoming each other into their households, instead ‘encounter’ each other on the battlefield; the repetitions of the final lines illustrate how the allies-become-enemies [OK?] are reflections of each other: ensigns face ensigns, piles face piles, eagles face eagles.
+‘Kindred hosts’, who should be welcoming each other into their households, instead ‘encounter’ each other on the battlefield; the repetitions of the final lines illustrate how the allies-become-enemies are reflections of each other: ensigns face ensigns, piles face piles, eagles face eagles.
 A ‘pile’, as May’s own note informs us, is a specifically Roman term for a javelin -- ‘Dart or Javelin is a word too generall, and cannot intimate a civill warre: for darts had fought against darts, though a Roman Army had fought against barbarous, and forreigne Nations.
 But Pilum was a peculiar name to the Roman darts, and so meant by Lucan’ -- while the eagle is the symbol of the Roman army: the mighty imperial army has turned in upon itself.
 The unnatural presence of battlefield violence within the city walls seemingly concentrates its brutality: notoriously, the Bellum Civile features grotesque and multiple images of extreme and gratuitous violence, particularly severing of heads and dismemberment.
 In Lucan’s poem, ‘civil war [is] a state of being which has invaded every level of things, from the cosmos, to the individual, to the poet and his language’.

-The Roman legacy of civil war was thus not ‘solely definitional’, in the words of one commentator: ‘it was also literary and historical’, transmitted through Virgil, Horace, and Lucan as well as the histories of Tacitus, Appian and Sallust.
-Classicists have written of a ‘poetics of civil war’ in Latin literature, finding the theme of internal discord embodied not only in the imagery but also in the narrative procedures [OK?] of poets such as Lucan and Statius, often reworking, or reacting against, Virgilian motifs.
+The Roman legacy of civil war was thus not ‘solely definitional’, in the words of one commentator: ‘it was also literary and historical’, transmitted through Virgil, Horace, and Lucan as well as the histories of Tacitus, Appian, and Sallust.
+Classicists have written of a ‘poetics of civil war’ in Latin literature, finding the theme of internal discord embodied not only in the imagery but also in the narrative procedures of poets such as Lucan and Statius, often reworking, or reacting against, Virgilian motifs.
 Poets of the British Civil Wars of the seventeenth century learnt directly from Lucan’s imagery of identity and division about how to represent their own experience of war within the state.
 For instance, the celebrated image of Oliver Cromwell near the beginning of Andrew Marvell’s ‘An Horatian Ode Upon Cromwell’s Return from Ireland’ (c.
 1650) as a bolt of lightning flashing from the clouds alludes to Lucan’s description of the moment that Caesar drives across the Rubicon and begins the war with the Senate: ‘As lightening by the wind forc’d from the cloude / Breaks through the wounded aire with thunder loud’.
 But Marvell extends the image from Lucan into something more disorientating and paradoxical:

 And like the three-fork’d lightning, first